blue2609/aws_secret_param_manager/README.md

 In order to set up a new parameter, user can run `python main.py` file from the root directory of the project

 They will then be greeted with a list of AWS profiles you have on your machine and you need to select which profile (and therefore which AWS account) you want to use to set the parameter.
-It looks somethingl like below:
+It looks something like below:

 ```shell
 > default